 Hall B is 21,840 sq. ft. of column-free space.
 Hall B is a very flexible space.
 With it's drop down dividers the hall is comprised of three hardwood basketball courts.
 Using sportcourt the hall can be divided into six volleyball courts.
 For trade shows or fairs the hall can hold over 100 10' x 10' booths, and for banquets the hall can provide seating for up to 800 guests.
 Hall B also makes an excellent space for a warm-up area for cheerleading & gymnastic events.
 Hall B is separated from the Main Arena by an airwall that can be opened to create over 30,000 square feet of column-free space.

-Hall C is our newest addition opened in 20xx, for the first couple years it was used primarily as the practice facility of the New Orleans Hornets but now it is available for rental.
+Hall C is our newest addition opened in 2008, for the first couple years it was used primarily as the practice facility of the New Orleans Pelicans but now it is available for rental.
 This hall is 19,250 sq. ft. of column-free space with concrete floors, power drops built right into the floor and exceptional lighting.
-Hall C can be configured as two NBA regulation basketball courts with our hardwood portable courts, either two volleyball courts on wood or three courts on sportscourt, or up to 126 8' x 10' booth space.
+Hall C can be configured as two NBA regulation basketball courts with our hardwood portable courts, either two volleyball courts on wood or up to 126 8' x 10' booth space.
 Hall C is our most flexible space complete with it's own entrance, concession stands and restrooms!

 Segnette Field is an all-inclusive venue for baseball, to include minor league, college, prep and teenage baseball.
 Segnette Field features advanced facilities for spectators, athletes and sportscasters.
 Grandstand seating capacity for 650 (under a cantilevered roof with unobstructed sight lines), while a professional sound system and AAA field lights means they won't miss a play.

 In February 2003, Segnette Field became the new home for Loyola University Baseball, the ballpark's first permanent home team.
 For Segnette Field bookings please call the Jefferson Parish Westbank Recreation Office at (504) 349-5525.